-Listed private equity vehicles should, in principle, not be subject to any transfer restrictions.
+Listed private equity vehicles should, in principle, not be subject to any transfer restrictions (other than restrictions deriving from blue sky laws).
 This requirement needs to be reconciled with the fact that investments in investment companies in risk capital, specialised investment funds and reserved alternative investment funds are restricted to well-informed investors only.
 The transfer restrictions are thus a crucial issue.
 In practice, the fund regulations will therefore provide for a forced repurchase or exit of non-qualifying investors.

-The LuxSE has recently established two professional segments for its Regulated Market and the Euro MTF (the Professional Segments).
+The LuxSE has established a professional segment of each, the Regulated Market and the Euro MTF Market (the Professional Segments).
 The Professional Segments are specifically designed for issuers targeting professional clients only within the meaning of MiFID II.
 Securities admitted to the Professional Segments are not accessible to retail investors as trading on the Professional Segments is only allowed between professional investors.

-Issuers may opt for the Professional Segments when applying for an admission to trading of their securities on either the Regulated Market or the Euro MTF.
+Issuers may opt for the Professional Segments when applying for an admission to trading of their securities on the Regulated Market or the Euro MTF.